 I think it’s hilarious when people ask fit people how they got into shape.
 Dude, it’s eating right and working out.
 When it comes to your health, there are no short cuts.
-And there is NO. OTHER.
+There is NO. OTHER.
 WAY!
-Get over it.
 Again, getting healthy is NOT easy.
 Time is going to pass anyway so you might as well start somewhere.
-And if you ever forget, when you take the easy road now, your life will be harder.
+And remember, if you take the easy road now, your life will be harder.
 If you take the harder road now, your life will be easier later.

 WORKING OUT AT HOME MIGHT NOT WORK FOR YOU.

 I’ll be honest.
 I am terrible at working out at home.
 Living by myself?
 I can totally do it.
 Living with roommates?
 Not a chance!
 If you’re asking me how I stay motivated to work out at home, I don’t.
 For some, it works.
 For me, it doesn’t.
 And I’m okay with that.

 Seriously, pick a lane and start.
 I don’t care what a trainer tells you.
 You are up.
 And you are moving!
 If you want to start your health journey by walking, great!
 Just do it.
 If you want to box away your fat, go for it!
 And if you want to practice yoga or pilates, more power to you.
 You know your body and what you like so who cares?!
 At least you are moving!

 WORKING OUT WITH PEOPLE KEEPS YOU IN CHECK.

 If you find yourself falling off the wagon often and you’re on this health journey alone, it might be time to work out with someone.
 To me, falling off the wagon a lot may be an indication you’re not working on your goal(s) with someone else.